NEMSLinux/nems-docs/index.rst

 Preface
 ------------

-The NEMS Linux documentation is a work in progress, and we are actively going through the pages to find errors, out of date information, and missing images since moving to our new documentation system.
+The NEMS Linux documentation is a work in progress, and we are constantly updating it.
 If you find any problems or inconsistencies, please either provide a pull request on GitHub, file an issue on GitHub, or contact us on Discord.

-Need the old docs? https://olddocs.nemslinux.com

 NEMS Linux Getting Started Guide
 --------------------------------